 "Best Show in Tucson!"

-STEP RIGHT UP and get ready to Laugh, Have Fun, and Celebrate a magical night out with Carnival of Illusion!
+STEP RIGHT UP and get ready to Laugh, Have Fun, and Celebrate with magical in Tucson!
 This top-rated Tucson attraction is "Revitalizing Magic" by blending their international travel theme with all the charms of a Vaudeville-inspired roadshow.
 Carnival of Illusion is an evening of Magic, Mystery and OOOH La La!
 Get your tickets to the Best Show in Tucson!

 Want to know more?